penmasters/zabbix-book/docs/ch04-zabbix-collecting-data/browser.md

 The script has access to Zabbix's additions to the JavaScript language, particularly the **Browser objects**.
 The central `Browser` object manages the WebDriver session;
 it is initialized upon creation and terminated upon destruction.
-A single script can support up to four `Browser` objects.
+A single script can support up to four `Browser` objects but they will share the same WebDriver session internally.

 **The basic workflow of any script includes :**